baraafanny/CS207Project/README.md

 * 7st 1M Ω resistors
 * Piezo buzzer
 * 2 Jumper wires for piezo buzzer
+* Button
+* 1st 10K Ω resistor
+* 2 Jumper wires for button
-* 16 Jumper wires for the rest of the circuit
+* 17 Jumper wires for the rest of the circuit
 * The materials that you will attach to the touch sensors, in this case pop cans, coins and gummy bears

 # Building Instructions